-WakayamaCity by the sea: Abundant with Greenery and Flowers
+WakayamaCity by the sea: Abundant with greenery and flowers

 Richmond's Sister City in Japan

-Other visits between Richmond and Wakayama include:
+Other visits between Richmond and Wakayama included:

 - Spring 2012 - A Richmond delegation of six, lead by two councillors, visited Wakayama to discuss the November 2012 visit of a Wakayama delegation to Richmond.
 As well, discussions took place with Japanese naval officials regarding possible future visits to Richmond by Japan’s two Class A tall ships, the Kaiwo Maru and Nippon Maru.